EduShareOntario/meteor-easy-search/UPGRADE-2.0.md

 * ES6 / ES2015 is now used in the package code
 * Packages have been split up into several packages
- * `easysearch:core`: contains the Javascript API
+ * `edushareontario:easysearch-core`: contains the Javascript API
- * `easysearch:components`: contains the Blaze Components
+ * `edushareontario:easysearch-components`: contains the Blaze Components
  * `easy:search`: Wrapper package for components and core
- * `easysearch:elasticsearch`: ElasticSearch engine
+ * `edushareontario:easysearch-elasticsearch`: ElasticSearch engine
- * `easysearch:autosuggest`: Autosuggest component
+ * `edushareontario:easysearch-autosuggest`: Autosuggest component
 * `matteodem:easy-search` is now deprecated, switch to `easy:search` or one of the sub packages

 ## Index